 "In places such as Scunthorpe there have been massive public protests.
 Recycling is really important for the environment.

-"Under Labour the national recycling rate has quadrupled but the way the Tory council is handling these changes is very poor and there is real danger that the Tories will turn people off recycling in Swindon."
+"Under Labour the national recycling rate has quadrupled but the way the Tory council is handling these changes is very poor and there is real danger that the Tories will turn people off recycling

 Swindon Council's policy change to a once-a-fortnight refuse collection has angered some residents in the town.

-To reduce landfill the council wants to increase recycling by making collections every two weeks as weekly collections of non-recyclables would increase council tax and add more vehicles to the roads.
+To reduce landfill the council wants to increase recycling by making collections every two weeks as weekly collections of non-recyclables would increase council tax and add more vehicles to the

 Swindon Council has hit back at Michael Wills' involvement, saying it is a public relations exercise before the local elections.